eza-community/eza/man/eza.1.md

 `--git-repos-no-status` [if eza was built with git support] : List if a directory is a Git repository, but not its status.
-All Git repository directories will be shown as `-` (green) without status indicated.
+All Git repository directories will be shown as (themed) `-` without status indicated.

 `--no-git`